Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Experiments and Discussion

 In this subsection, to verify the effectiveness of our proposed method, we qualitatively and quantitatively compared against the state-of-the-arts methods on both synthetic and real-world datasets.

 1) \textbf{\textit{Comparison on synthesized foggy images}}

-Fig. \ref{synthesis1_dehaze} illustrates the defogged results on synthesized data by our method and other seven methods.
-As can be seen in Fig. \ref{synthesis1_dehaze} (c)-(d), although DCPDN \cite{zhang2018densely} and EPDN \cite{pix2pixdehazing} are able to remove fog from the input foggy images, some results appeared dark areas that make the texture information of the object invisible. as shown in the bottom row of Figs. \ref{synthesis1_dehaze}(f) and \ref{synthesis1_dehaze}(h), the defogged results of GCANet \cite{chen2019gated} and IDE \cite{IDE2021ide} have the color distorted phenomenon in the sky region.
-In contrast, our method does not have the above issues (as shown in Fig. \ref{synthesis1_dehaze}(i)).
-To further demonstrate the effectiveness of our HAAN, we compare our method with other methods on different fog concentration images from HazeRD dataset.
-We can observe that the defogged results of DCPDN \cite{zhang2018densely} and GridNet \cite{liu2019griddehazenet} (as shown in the first row of Figs. \ref{synthesis2_dehaze}(c) and \ref{synthesis2_dehaze}(e)) have completely lost most of the structural information when processing images with dense fog.
-For DehazeNet \cite{dehazenet2016TIP} as well as DA-Dehaze \cite{shao2020domain}, attractive results can be produced when they recover the mist images.
-However, in the dense fog environment, these methods are fail that there is a significant amount of fog in the defogged result (as shown in Figs.\ref{synthesis2_dehaze}(b) and \ref{synthesis2_dehaze}(g)).
-The defogged results generated by IDE \cite{IDE2021ide} (as shown in \ref{synthesis2_dehaze}(h)) appear severely discolored in the sky region.
-In comparison, our model can remain sharper edge contours and the results (as shown in Fig. \ref{synthesis2_dehaze}(i)) are closer to the ground truth images visually.
+Fig. \ref{synthesis1_dehaze} and Fig. \ref{synthesis2_dehaze} illustrate the defogging results on SOTS \cite{RESIDE} and HazeRD \cite{HAZERD2017ICIP} by our method and other methods, respectively.
+In Fig. \ref{synthesis1_dehaze}(b)-(c),(h)-(j),(l), there is a significant amount of fog in the defogged results of DehazeNet \cite{dehazenet2016TIP}, DCPDN \cite{zhang2018densely}, PSD \cite{chen2021psd}, Cycle-dehaze \cite{cycle-dehazing}, IDE \cite{IDE2021ide} and $D^4$ \cite{yang2022self}.
+As can be seen in Fig. \ref{synthesis1_dehaze}(h)-(j), although PSD \cite{chen2021psd}, Cycle-dehaze \cite{cycle-dehazing} and IDE \cite{IDE2021ide} are able to improve image brightness, some results appeared varying degrees of discoloration and over-enhancement.
+Furthermore, the defogged results generated by DCPDN \cite{zhang2018densely} (as shown in the second row of Fig. \ref{synthesis2_dehaze}(c)) have completely lost most of the structural information when processing images with dense fog.
+We can observe that the defogged results of EPDN \cite{pix2pixdehazing}, GCANet \cite{chen2019gated}, DA-Dehaze \cite{shao2020domain} and RefineDNet \cite{zhao2021refinednet} (as shown in Fig. \ref{synthesis1_dehaze}(d)-(f),(k) and Fig. \ref{synthesis2_dehaze}(d)-(f),(k)) exhibit low brightness and artifacts, which is caused by excessive defogging.
+For the defogged results in Fig. \ref{synthesis1_dehaze}(g) and Fig. \ref{synthesis1_dehaze}(m), both MSBDN \cite{dong2020multi} and our QPC-Net can thoroughly remove the fog while retaining a clear texture.
+However, the defogged results of MSBDN \cite{dong2020multi} (as shown in \ref{synthesis2_dehaze}(g)) appear over-enhancement in the sky region.
+In comparison, our model can remain sharper edge contours and the results (as shown in Fig. \ref{synthesis2_dehaze}(m)) are closer to the ground truth images visually.